 Bowie is a somewhat small city located in the state of Texas.
 With a population of 5,126 people and two constituent neighborhoods, Bowie is the 350th largest community in Texas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bowie is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Bowie is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Bowie who work in office and administrative support (13.60%), sales jobs (13.60%), and management occupations (11.03%).
+Because occupations involving physical labor dominate the local economy, Bowie is generally considered to be a blue-collar town.
+36.77% of the Bowie workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Bowie is a city of sales and office workers, construction workers and builders, and service providers.
+There are especially a lot of people living in Bowie who work in sales jobs (12.36%), management occupations (11.45%), and office and administrative support (9.80%).

 Bowie is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Bowie in 2010 was $22,103, which is middle income relative to Texas and the nation.
-This equates to an annual income of $88,412 for a family of four.
+The per capita income in Bowie in 2010 was $21,146, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $84,584 for a family of four.
 However, Bowie contains both very wealthy and poor people as well.

+Bowie is a somewhat ethnically-diverse city.
 The people who call Bowie home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Bowie residents report their race to be White, followed by Black or African-American.
+The greatest number of Bowie residents report their race to be White.
 Bowie also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.40% of the city’s residents.
+People of Hispanic or Latino origin account for 12.26% of the city’s residents.
 Important ancestries of people in Bowie include English, Irish, Scots-Irish, and Dutch.

 The most common language spoken in Bowie is English.
 Other important languages spoken here include Spanish and German.